 Palliation in Prematurity: Non-CPB Cardiac Surgery vs. Cath intervention: New Challenges and New Solutions

 Dr. Mittnacht is the Vice Chair and Associate Director, Department of Anesthesiology at Westchester Medical Center, Valhalla, NY, and the Chief of Pediatric and Adult Cardiac Anesthesia.
 Aside from administrative responsibilities, Dr. Mittnacht is actively engaged in the clinical practice of adult and pediatric cardiac anesthesia, including transesophageal echocardiography, Enhanced Recovery After Cardiac Surgery (ERACS), regional anesthesia for cardiac surgery and related procedures, and teaching residents and fellows.
 Dr. Mittnacht is the Vice Chair of the National Board of Echocardiography Advanced PTEeXAM Writing Committee.
-His research interests include clinical research in the areas of pediatric and adult ERACS, transesophageal echocardiography, anesthesia-related contributions to electrophysiology procedures, and pediatric and adult congenital heart disease surgery related outcomes.
+His clinical and research interests include hemodynamic monitoring, pediatric and adult Enhanced Recovery after Cardiac Surgery (ERACS), transesophageal echocardiography, anesthesia-related contributions to electrophysiology procedures, and pediatric and adult congenital heart disease surgery related outcomes.

 Thursday, March 30, 2023